proinsias/an-independent-mind/docs/Books/A Force for Good.md

 all of which exaggerate the repulsive sides of someone or something. — location: [618](kindle://book?action=open&asin=B00NRQRWRS&location=618) ^ref-10103

 ---
+Only with a calm mind can you open your heart and use your mind well. — location: [610](kindle://book?action=open&asin=B00NRQRWRS&location=610) ^ref-60409

+---
+Among the many other flavors in the anger cluster are enmity, hatred, and malice, all of which exaggerate the repulsive sides of someone or something. — location: [617](kindle://book?action=open&asin=B00NRQRWRS&location=617) ^ref-63499

+---
 “But to kill other human beings in retribution, no matter what they have done…forecloses the possibility that they may change.” — location: [623](kindle://book?action=open&asin=B00NRQRWRS&location=623) ^ref-56441

 ---